Bitcoin Verdict

 "You need expensive hardware"

-False.
-A Raspberry Pi and a basic SSD are more than enough.
-An old laptop collecting dust in a closet works too.
-The initial sync takes longer on weaker hardware, but once caught up, the ongoing requirements are minimal.
+Not true.
+A Raspberry Pi and a basic SSD are plenty, and that old laptop gathering dust in a closet works too.
+Weaker hardware just means the first sync takes a bit longer.
+Once it has caught up, it barely asks anything of the machine.

 "Pruned nodes are less secure"

-False.
-A pruned node validates every single transaction just like a full archival node.
-It simply discards old block data afterward to save disk space.
-Your security is identical.
+Not true, and this one trips up a lot of people.
+A pruned node checks every single transaction exactly like a full archival node does.
+It only deletes the old block data afterward to save room on your drive.
+Your security is the same either way.

 Node vs. Mining - They Are Not the Same